How to update RCurl and curl to the version on the host machine?

 /usr/local/bin/curl

-and is working fine when using curl::new_handle()
+and is working fine when using curl::new_handle()directly from the terminal

 curl::new_handle()

-In comparison the curl/RCurl
+In comparison the curl/RCurl version is:

 curl/RCurl